AvolitesLtd/TitanManual/docs/cues/editing-cues.md

 2. Press \[Quick Include\] or \[Advanced mode\] if you want to change the mode.

-3. Press the **Swop** button of the cue you want to include into the programmer.
+3. Press the **Select** button of the cue you want to include into the programmer.
 If you are in **Quick Include** mode, this Includes the cue and finishes.